-Wednesday, October 29, 2014 This is what the MA State Library looked like about 100 years ago, just as a point of reference.
+This is what the NH State Library looked like about in 1898, just as a point of reference.
+Before they removed the tower.
+It's the oldest state library in the country.
+It's older than the state of New Hampshire.
+Here's the legislation that built it. in 1717.
 So I think we can all agree that future-proofing and saying the same are not at all the same thing, and that this is okay.

 I've shifted my ideas about how to approach and educate people about technology over the years.
-I'm now working with what I call (click) the One Thousand Starfish approach.
+I'm now working with what I call the One Thousand Starfish approach.
 I'll explain that in a bit.